 Figure 8: Similar as in Fig. 7 but is for partially contained candidates.
+The reconstructed energy for the partially contained events are typically underestimated.

 Figure 7 shows the reconstruction performance for various energies for the FC v{μ} CC candidates.
 Long muons are vulnerable to delta-ray radiation and multiple scattering, and therefore, are more easily to be broken and segmented into several clusters in the pattern recognition, in which we estimate muon energy with a dedicated recombination model.
-However, this model predicts 20% less energy than the ones in both data and MC.
-As a reuslt, a bias in the reconstructed muon energy can be observed, as shown in Figure 7 (middle).
+However, this model predicts 20% less energy than that measured in both data and MC.
+As a result, a bias in the reconstructed muon energy can be observed, as shown in Figure 7 (middle).
 This can be improved in the next round of data production.
 Figure 9 shows the corresponding bias and resolution below 3 GeV.
 Figure 8 and Fig. 10 show the similar results for PC v{μ} CC candidates.
 The overall resolution for the reconstructed neutrino energy for the v{μ} CC selection is about 20%.